acconeer/acconeer-python-exploration/docs/radar_data_and_control/a121/differences_from_a111.rst

 Differences between A121 and A111
 =================================

-If you're new to Acconeer products and haven't used the A111 before, skip this section.

-Here are some of the main differences, additions, and highlights coming from A111:
+Here are some of the main differences, additions, and highlights with A121 compared to A111:

 - The four services available for the A111
   --